 It’s normal to have many questions if you’re considering eyelid plastic surgery, but when performed by a qualified Plastic Surgeon, safety needn’t be at the top of the list.

-This entry was posted on Monday, December 24th, 2012 at 10:30 am and is filed under Medical News.
+This entry was posted on Monday, December 24th, 2012 at 10:30 am and is filed under Cosmetic procedures, Cosmetic surgery, Eye Lift.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.